Coffee shops, bakeries with seats and the places New Orleans lingers in over a cortado.

 Satsuma Cafe ★ 4.2

-Satsuma Cafe in New Orleans is the Bywater corner cafe on Dauphine Street, with fresh-pressed juice, vegetable plates, biscuits and a small back garden for laptop mornings.
+Satsuma Cafe in New Orleans is the Bywater corner cafe on Dauphine Street, with fresh-pressed juice, vegetable plates, biscuits and a small back garden.

 Signature drink: Fresh juice